volkaert/simple-event-broker-rmq/README.md

 - `Instant testTimestamp`: timestamp of the test (start of the test)
 - `String message`: any message (e.g. "Hello World")
 - `Instant eventTimestamp`: timestamp of the current event of the test
-- `Long index`: index of the current event (to check delivery order)
+- `long index`: index of the current event (to check delivery order) _ `long pauseInMillisForWebhook`: pause in millis to do on the webhook side (to simulate slow consumers)
 - `boolean isFirstEvent`: true if this event is the first event of the test
 - `boolean isLastEvent`: true if this event is the last event of the test
 - `Long expectedCount`: expected count of events. *Only present in the last event of the test*.